softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 ## Configure GitHub App Trigger

-We will now configure a Cloud Build trigger that will run the terraform commands to deploy the networking and compute resources in this project.
-This is following a similar process as Lab 2, with the exception of the terraform `destroy.txt` file being ignored.
+We will now configure a Cloud Build trigger that will run the build, test, and deployments steps to get your code running on App Engine.

 1. Open the **Triggers** page in the [Google Cloud Console](https://console.cloud.google.com/) and click **Create Trigger**